Non-fixation for Biased Activated Random Walks: Abstract

 \section{Abstract}

-We prove that the model of Activated Random Walks on $\ZZ^d$ with biased jump distribution does not fixate for any positive density, if the sleep rate small enough.
-We provide a pathwise construction of the process, of independent interest, which enables the use of a simple non-fixation condition.
+We prove that the model of Activated Random Walks on $\ZZ^d$ with biased jump distribution does not fixate for any positive density, if the sleep rate is small enough, as well as for any finite sleep rate, if the density is close enough to $1$.
+The proof uses a new criterion for non-fixation.
+We provide a pathwise construction of the process, of independent interest, used in the proof of this non-fixation criterion.

+This preprint has the same numbering of sections, equations and theorems as the the published article ``\emph{Ann.
+Inst.
+H. Poincaré Probab.
+Statist.
+54 (2018): 938--951.}''